UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-Containers/README.md

 ```

 ### Build from Docker registry
-> More options, converts to latest format, & needs a name
+> More optionsconverts to latest format, & needs a name
 ```console
 apptainer build lolcow.sif docker://godlovedc/lolcow
 ```